Q: When should abortion pills not be used?

-A woman should not use abortion pills if:
+A person should not use abortion pills if:

-- She is being forced by someone to have an abortion.
+- Someone else is forcing them to have an abortion.

-- She is allergic to mifepristone or misoprostol.
+- They are allergic to mifepristone or misoprostol.

-- She has an IUD (intrauterine device – it should be removed before using the medicines).
+- They have an IUD (intrauterine device).
+It should be removed before using the medicines.

-- She has any of the following conditions: chronic adrenal failure, hemorrhagic disorders or bleeding disorders/diseases, porphyries.
+- They have any of the following conditions: chronic adrenal failure, hemorrhagic disorders (bleeding disorders/diseases), porphyries, or other serious disease.

-- She has an ectopic pregnancy (a pregnancy outside the womb).
+- They have an ectopic pregnancy (a pregnancy outside the uterus).

-- She cannot get to a hospital or doctor within two hours.
+- They cannot get to a hospital or doctor within two hours.

-- She is alone.
-She should ask a partner or a friend to stay with her while she uses the medicines.
+- They are alone.
+They should ask a partner or a friend to stay with them while they use the medicines.